 Cytokine storms can be visualized on a CT scan of infected lungs, and research being conducted at the University of British Columbia and Vancouver General Hospital is helping to bring that information into play with patient treatment.
 The researchers are using machine learning to develop an Artificial Intelligence model that can analyze CT scans from lungs of COVID-19 patients and help to correlate that information with patient diagnosis and prognosis.
 They are hopeful this can become a useful tool for healthcare providers and eventually, contribute to better patient care and outcomes.

-Has this blog post inspired you?
-Browse our catalogue of cytokine ELISA kits here
+Did this blog post inspire you?
+Browse our catalogue of cytokine ELISA kits here.